lmcrean/Crocodile-Kingdom/README.md

 ### Developer strategy

 The project was researched, conceived and designed in 5 weeks.
 Important limitations of the project had to be set from the outset such as
-- using a database that already existed for the JavaScript to navigate, e.g. pop quiz trivia data, personality test data.
+- using an open-source database that already existed for the JavaScript to navigate, e.g. pop quiz trivia data, personality test data.
 Inventing datasets risked distracting from the front-end design and JavaScript functionality.
+- choosing a very "well-trodden" path that had lots of tutorials and resources available.
+This was to ensure that the project was achievable in the time frame, and that the developer could learn from the resources available.
+- based on this criteria, the developer chose to create a memory game, which had a lot of resources available, and was a good starting point for Junior-level Javascript.

+#### Developer Research

 <summary><detail>The developer researched these areas of the Comparitative programming:</summary>